Frente Amplio (Chilean political coalition): 2021 presidential election

-Looking to the 2021 presidential election, the Unir Movement announced Marcelo Díaz as their presidential candidate in November 2020, while Social Convergence and Democratic Revolution nominated the Deputy of Magallanes Gabriel Boric in March 2021.
+For the 2021 presidential election, the Unir Movement announced Marcelo Díaz as their presidential candidate in November 2020, while Social Convergence and Democratic Revolution nominated Deputy of Magallanes Gabriel Boric in March 2021.

 Finally, Boric participated in the presidential primary of Apruebo Dignidad as representative of the FA, facing the candidate of the Communist Party, Daniel Jadue, who also represented the Chile Digno pact.
-Boric defeated Jadue in that primary with over 60% of the votes, thus becoming the sole card of Apruebo Dignidad and the left in the November presidential elections.
+Boric defeated Jadue in that primary with over 60% of the votes, thus becoming the sole candidate of Apruebo Dignidad and the left in the November presidential elections.
 In the first round of the presidential election, held on November 21, 2021, Boric obtained 25.83% of the votes, and therefore went on to the second round of the presidential election along with José Antonio Kast of the Republican Party, who received 27.91% of the votes.
 After passing to the second round, Boric received the support of the Socialist Party, Christian Democratic Party, Party for Democracy, Liberal Party, Progressive Party, Radical Party, Green Ecologist Party, Equality Party, Humanist Party, Citizens and the movements New Deal and Non-Neutral Independents.

 During the second round, the close circle of his cabinet was formed by the former president of the Medical Association Izkia Siches as head of the campaign, the deputy Giorgio Jackson as political manager and the sociologist Sebastián Kraljevich as strategy leader.
 It also received the collaboration of Congresspeople Gonzalo Winter, Camila Vallejo, Camila Rojas, Miguel Crispi and Alejandra Sepúlveda.

 In the December 19, 2021 elections, more than 8.3 million people voted, which meant the highest electoral participation in Chile since the implementation of voluntary voting.
 Boric was elected President of the Republic with 55.8% of the votes, the highest number of votes in Chilean history and the youngest at the time of assuming the national presidency.